-Sharion is a child of God, a wife, a mother, a respiratory therapist.
+Sharion Cranston is a child of God, a wife, a mother, a respiratory therapist.
 She and her husband live in the Kansas City area and have been married for 18 years.
 They have been blessed with 7 children, through biology and foster care adoptions.
 They range in age from 4 to 14!
 Being involved with, learning from and helping other like-minded mothers is one of her greatest joys.

-Raised in and out of foster care from birth until high school, AJ Crabill bounced around enough to have attended 11 schools prior to graduation.
+Raised in and out of foster care from birth until high school, Airick Crabill bounced around enough to have attended 11 schools prior to graduation.
 He attended urban, suburban and rural schools; private, public, and parochial schools; lived with white families and families of color; lived in racist communities and inclusive communities; experienced loving homes and homelessness.
-AJ underwent the adult adoption process and he has helped raise five young men.
+Airick underwent the adult adoption process and he has helped raise five young men.
 Guided by the idea that student outcomes don’t change until adult behaviors change and drawing on his intimate familiarity with the triumphs and terrors of America's safety nets for children, he has devoted much of his adult life to advocating for the well-being of our nation’s most vulnerable youth.

 with her Bachelor of Arts Degree in Christian Education Ministries and a minor in Bible she and

 her husband Jeff moved to St. Louis.
 Kim assisted Jeff with starting his financial practice in 2005